 The biggest challenges with welds are typically fatigue and thus service life.
 Most fatigue cracks in structures initiate in a welded joint.
 The fatigue life of welded joints depends on the stress spectrum at the weld, the weld detail design and a possible subsequent heat treatment.

-Calculation of strength ensures the service life of the structures
+Calculation of strength ensures the service life of structures

 We provide advice on and determine the strength of welded joints both for static and fatigue-loaded structures.
 For statically loaded structures, we are able to determine the static strength of a weld and design the weld to achieve optimal size and strength in compliance with the requirements.